richeterre/jumu-nordost-ios/Carthage/Checkouts/ReactiveCocoa/Documentation/BasicOperators.md

 ### Mapping

-The `map` operator is used to transform the values in a event stream, creating a new stream with the results.
+The `map` operator is used to transform the values in an event stream, creating a new stream with the results.

 ```Swift